The Weeknd is set to take the stage at the 2021 Pepsi Super Bowl Halftime Show -- and we're ready to be blinded by the lights!

 "Well, due to COVID-19 and for the safety of the players and the workers, we kind of built this stage within the stadium," The Weeknd explained.
 "We're also using the field as well, but we wanted to kind of do something that we've never done before."

 How to Watch?
-The game and halftime show will air live on CBS and stream live on CBS All Access.
+The game and halftime show will air live on CBS and stream live on Paramount+.

 What's The Weeknd Performing?
 Super Bowl set lists are usually kept top-secret, and while The Weeknd hasn't dropped many hints about his performance, it's probably a safe bet that his massively popular 2020 single "Blinding Lights" will be a part of the show in some way, likely alongside some other After Hours standouts like "In Your Eyes" and "Save Your Tears."
 Here's to hoping he also surprises fans with some of his past up-tempo hits like "Can't Feel My Face," "Starboy," "In the Night," "Pray For Me" and more.